wooorm/property-information/readme.md

 This package contains lots of info on all the properties and attributes found on the web platform.
 It includes data on HTML, SVG, ARIA, XML, XMLNS, and XLink.
-The names of the properties follow [hast][]’s sensible naming scheme.
+The names of the properties follow [hast][github-hast-property-name]’s sensible naming scheme.
 It includes info on what data types attributes hold, such as whether they’re booleans or contain lists of space separated numbers.